Government Ministers return fire over Destiny Church head Brian Tamaki's latest tweet

 The tweet was his latest response in a battle over Destiny Church's Man Up programme, which Tamaki wants to introduce into the country's prisons.

-Tamakai told the Herald today his reference to gang rape was nothing to do with the experience of people who had been raped but referred instead to a "planned assault by Labour's top MPs on his character.
+Tamaki told the Herald today his reference to gang rape was nothing to do with the experience of people who had been raped but referred instead to a "planned assault by Labour's top MPs on his character".

 He said that to liken his use of the phrase to the act of gang rape was to "pervert what my real meaning is there because that's nothing to do with that at all".

-"Our prison system is in a serious condition and Kelvin's got not answers to it."
+"Our prison system is in a serious condition and Kelvin's got no answers to it."

-"If he wants his programme in prisons, if he wants to do good, then he should engage with us, not send offensive tweets," she said.
+"If he wants his programme in prisons, if he wants to do good, then he should engage with us, not send offensive tweets.

 "He's certainly not helping himself," Ardern said of Tamaki's attempts to get the Man Up programme in prisons.